projectcontour/contour/design/gateway-apis-implementation.md

 Status: Accepted

 ## Abstract
-The Gateway API are the evolution of the Kubernetes APIs that relate to `Services`, such as Ingress.
+The Gateway API is the evolution of the Kubernetes APIs that relate to `Services`, such as Ingress.
 This document outlines what parts of these APIs Contour will implement, and how it will do so.

 ## Background